Please read our Booking Terms and Conditions carefully as they set out Travel Department's respective rights and obligations.

 18. Your financial security

 Travel Department, with whom you make a contract when you book, is operated by Travel Department.
-We hold Tour Operators Licence Number T.O.163 issued by the Commission for Aviation Regulation and as a requirement have arranged an approved secured bond.
-This means that when you book a holiday with us you can be entirely confident that in the unlikely event of our insolvency before or during your holiday, any money you have paid to us is fully secured, and if you are overseas, that full arrangements will be made to repatriate you at the end of your holiday.
+We hold Tour Operators Licence Number T.O.163 and Travel Agent’s Licence Number 0692 issued by the Irish Aviation Authority and as a requirement have arranged an approved secured bond.
+This means that when you book a holiday which includes a flight with us you can be entirely confident that in the unlikely event of our insolvency before or during your holiday, any money you have paid to us is fully secured, and if you are overseas, that full arrangements will be made to repatriate you at the end of your holiday.